MaiWert/MedQDx/README.md

 The Symptom-Disease Prediction Dataset (SDPD) is a comprehensive collection of structured data linking symptoms to various diseases, meticulously curated to facilitate research and development in predictive healthcare analytics.
 This dataset provides a comprehensive collection of disease names and associated symptoms, encoded in a one-hot manner.
 * Size: 4961 rows | 132 symptoms | 41 unique diseases

-Each row in the dataset represents a single instance, where it can be 0/1 for each disease:
+Each row in the dataset represents a disease case:
+* "prognosis" column conteines the disease name and the rest of columns presents the different symptomes.
+* Each symptom column can conteines 1 or 0
 * 1 indicates the symptom is relevant to the disease case, 0 implies no relevance.
-* Contains patient records mapping sets of symptoms to diagnoses (prognoses).
-* Original CSV file: `symbipredict_2022.csv`.